5 Psychological Traps to Avoid in Negotiation

 3. Escalation of Commitment

-Escalation of commitment is a psychological trap that occurs when negotiators continue to invest in a negotiation despite evidence that suggests they should walk away.
+This is a psychological trap that occurs when negotiators continue to invest in a negotiation despite evidence that suggests they should walk away.
 This can happen when negotiators become emotionally invested in the negotiation or feel pressure to justify their past decisions.

 Examples of Escalation of Commitment in Negotiation